croquet/microverse/staging/docs/QuickStart.md

 ---
 ### Obtain your API Key

-Developing any Croquet application requires an API key that you can obtain from Croquet.
-You can sign up as a Croquet developer and obtrain an API key at the [Croquet Developers Portal](https://croquet.io/keys).
+Any Croquet application requires an API key to access the Croquet Reflector Network.

-Create a Croquet account by following the the "Create one here" link on the sign in page.
-Once you sign up, your first key is automatically generated.
-Additional application specific API keys with URL restrictions can be created as well.
-(See the deployment section of this document for further details).
+Create a free account at [croquet.io/keys](https://croquet.io/keys/), which automatically generates a "development key".
+Additional application specific API keys with URL restrictions can be created as well (see the deployment section of this document for further details).

 ### Create the apiKey.js File
 Create a file called `apiKey.js` by copying `apiKey.js-example` to `apiKey.js`.
 Then edit the two properties in the file named `apiKey` and `appId`.
 The appId needs to be [dot-separated words](https://developer.android.com/studio/build/application-id), such as "com.example.myapp".
 Refer to the API document of [`Session.join()`](https://croquet.io/docs/croquet/Session.html#.join) for other parameters you can specify.